-- Safety property S: "Nothing bad happens" - i.e. the system will never enter a bad state - E.g. "Lights of crossing streets do not go green at the same time"
+- Safety property S: "Nothing bad happens" - ▶ i.e. the system will never enter a bad state - E.g. "Lights of crossing streets do not go green at the same time"

-A bad state:
+- A bad state:

 - can be immediately recognized;

 - cannot be sanitized by following states.

 - ► S is a safety property iff

-$\blacktriangleright \quad \forall t. \ t \notin S \ \rightarrow (\exists \ t_1, t_2. \ t = \ t_1 \cdot t_2 \ \rightarrow \forall \ t_3. \ t_1 \cdot t_3 \notin S)$
+$\forall t. \ t \notin S \Longrightarrow (\exists t_1. \ t_1 \leq t \Longrightarrow \forall t_2. \ t_1 \leq t_2 \Longrightarrow t_2 \notin S), \ t_1 \text{ finite}$

-Satisfying Safety Properties
+Proving Safety Properties

-Safety properties are typically proven by induction

-- Base case: initial states are good (= not bad) - Step case: each transition transforms a good state again in a good state

-Safety properties can be enforced by run-time monitors

-Monitor checks following state in advance and allows execution only if it is a good state
+- In the previous specification, t_1 is finite.
+As a consequence, - a property is a safety property if and only if its violation can be detected on a finite trace. - Safety properties are typically proven by induction - Base case: initial states are good (= not bad) - Step case: each transition transforms a good state again in a good state - Safety properties can be enforced by run-time monitors - Monitor checks following state in advance and allows execution only if it is a good state